-16 - Segment and Geographic Information
+Note 17 - Segment and Geographic Information

-The Company previously reported segments on a geographic basis.
-In 2012 as the Company's operations have evolved, the CEO, who is the Company's chief operating decision maker, began reviewing operating results only at the consolidated level, which is how the CEO makes decisions to operate the business and allocate resources.
-As a result, the Company has determined that it has only one operating segment, and has revised its historical segment presentation to align with the current year presentation.
+The Company's CEO, who is the Company's chief operating decision maker, makes decisions to operate the business and allocate resources based on review of operating results at the consolidated level.
+As a result, the Company has determined that it has only one operating segment, and therefore, one reportable segment.

-The Company's revenue is derived from two product lines, Protomold injection molding and Firstcut CNC machining.
-Total revenue by product line is as follows:
+The Company's revenue is derived from its Protomold injection molding and Firstcut computer numerical control (CNC) machining services.
+Total revenue by service is as follows: